 Service Areas for Home Foundation Repair in Houston Texas

-Dawson Foundation Repair will provide free home foundation repair inspections and estimates for the Houston, TX area. (*free for homes NOT involved in real estate transactions)
+Dawson Foundation Repair will provide FREE*home foundation repair inspections and estimates for the Houston, TX area. (*free for homes NOT involved in real estate transactions)

 Dawson has a local office in Houston.
 You may contact us between 9am and 5pm Monday through Thursday and between 9am to 4:30pm on Fridays at the following location: